sgost/contentconcepts-data/services/academic_editing/index.md

   title: Frequently Asked Questions
   questions:
     - id: 1
-      question: What are the different English language styles you use while editing?
-      answer: We can edit as per two English language styles – American English and British English.
-You can choose your preferred language style in the online submission form.
+      question: What type of manuscripts do you edit in academic editing service?
+      answer: We edit all types of academic documents across all subject areas.
+We have editors for all subjects across the US, UK and India for better availability
     - id: 2
-      question: Is my information secure with you?
+      question: Is my manuscript and research paper secure with you?
-      answer: We can edit as per two English language styles – American English and British English.
+      answer: Absolutely.
+Our site is built with superior & latest technologies and is most secure.
+Moreover, we have been in this field for over 15 years offering secure services without any glitches so far
+    - id: 3
+      question: "What is the academic editing process? "
+      answer: Please refer to the section "How academic editing service works?"
+    - id: 4
+      question: How do I know which level of editing is right for my manuscript?
+      answer: We offer three levels of editing - Proofreading & Copy Editing, Substantive Editing and Plagiarism Editing.
+All are explained on each service page and Pricing page.When you send your manuscript to us, we can check and inform you the level of editing required.
+    - id: 5
+      question: Can I get a free sample editing for my academic manuscript?
+      answer: Yes, if your academic manuscript is longer than 20,000 words, you will get free sample edit of approximately 500 words.
+This sample edit gives you an idea of the academic editor’s editing style and a chance to ask questions and give feedback.
+    - id: 6
+      question: What is the editing fee for academic manuscripts?
+      answer: Our academic manuscript editing price is based on total the word count of your academic manuscript and the required level of editing.
+Please check our academic editing Pricing page for more details.
 key: academic_editing
 parentType: technical
 seo:
-  title: Academic Editing Services in India, English Editing and Proofreading Services
+  title: Scientific manuscript editing service in India.
+Why pay in dollar when
+    you can pay in rupee?
-  description: Academic English editing and proofreading services in India at
+  description: Scientific manuscript editing and proofreading services in India at
     affordable prices.
-Why pay in dollar when you can pay in rupee?
   keywords:
-    - English editing
+    - English editing service
-    - editing english
+    - scientific editing service
-    - editing manuscripts
+    - scientific manuscript editing service
     - editing service
     - manuscript editor
     - editing a manuscript
     - manuscript editing
     - manuscript edit
     - manuscript editing services free online english language editing service
-    - english language editing service india
+    - english language editing service
 ---

-If you are looking for affordable yet top-quality academic editing services, you have reached the right place.
-Our mission is to prvoide [manuscript editing](/services/academic_editing/manuscript_editing) and proofreading services at affordable price.
+If you are looking for affordable yet top-quality academic manuscript editing services you have reached the right place.
+Our mission is to provide [manuscript editing](/services/academic_editing/manuscript_editing) and proofreading services at affordable price.

 When you select us, you will get personalised support, and prompt responses at a quicker pace than others.
 Here is the list of our Academic Editing Services